What Is A European River Cruise and Is It Right For You?

 I thought If I liked an ocean cruise, I might like a river cruise too!

-So I started doing a little research and came across something I had never heard of.
+So, I started doing a little research and came across something I had never heard of.
 “A River Cruises”.
-More specifically, since we are in Europe, “A European river cruises.”
+More specifically, since we are in Europe, “A European river cruise.”

 Photo of river-Barones: River cruises usually stay by land at all times.
 So you get a great scenic view.